VukV/mini-web-framework/README.md

 # Mini Web Framework

-Java reflection project Advanced Web Programming course at Faculty of Computing.
+Java reflection project for Advanced Web Programming course at Faculty of Computing.

 The goal of the project was to learn reflection and annotations, and then make a mini web framework using those concepts.
 The framework supports dependency injection and URL path mapping to specified methods using annotations.